oracle-livelabs/developer/oracle-health-ai-open-source/ai-vision-label/ai-vision-label.md

 ## Task 1: Generate dataset records using Data Labeling for Breast Cancer

 Basic data labeling tool is provided within OCI.
-With this data labeling tool, you can label one image at the time, which is useful if your image library is not too large.
-In case of larger libraries, manual image labeling can be very time consuming and error prone.
+With this data labeling tool, you can label one image at a time, which is useful if your image library is not too large.
+In case of larger libraries, manual image labeling can be very time-consuming and error-prone.
 That is why, you will use programmatic data labeling using utilities provided by Oracle.
 Required code and instructions will be provided in the second task.

 But before you continue, you need to perform the first step, **Create Dataset** based on your object storage based image library.